-The first visual content builder for e‑commerce that works with Contentful CMS.
+The first visual content builder for e‑commerce that works inside any headless CMS.

 Shopstory is just a CMS field, it can be added anywhere within your content model.